ali-sadri/vpn-management-frontend/README.md

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

-## Pleaser refer to the following demo video on for full understanding of Application (backend + frontend):
+## Pleaser refer to the following demo video for full understanding of Application:

 https://drive.google.com/file/d/1ZlEv7d1bLFFzgjU1MaOrKALGfMVNKQwo/view

+Windows users: to run the above video, if you are running a windows media player older than verion 12, you need to either use QuickTime to run the video or use the free wondershare video converter to convert the .mov file to any windows video formats.

 ## Admin Login Credentials: